This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 Subskills of Xiāofáng jìshù include magmabending which allows a user to control molten lava and combustion which focuses on firing bursts of concentrated heat.
 The tool version of this is used for demolition purposes.

--Tǔ jìshù: The technique of bending the earth to one's use by expanding their Jin into the ground.
+-Tǔ jìshù(Earthbending): The technique of bending the earth to one's use by expanding their Jin into the ground.
 This extends to just about any mineral and type of earth, including dirt, crystal & gemstone, sand, mud and so on.
 Earthbenders can either create fissures in the ground, raise stalagmites or lower craters or even lift piece of earth, giving them an element of telekinesis.

 Tool versions of Tǔ jìshù are often used in construction, grounds keeping & gardening and sculpting as well as travel.
 The martial application typically involves creating fissures or earthquakes to disrupt an opponent's footing, raising pieces of earth to strike an opponent or create cover, hurl projectiles or shape pieces of earth into a weapon, or encase themselves in earth to create a layer of armor.